The Big 3 in Business Intelligence: Power BI, Tableau, and Qlik

 Power BI has two main products:

-- Desktop is an on-premise solution connecting to a cloud-based service.
-It’s easy upload and share data and information across the company.
+- The desktop is an on-premise solution connecting to a cloud-based service.
+It’s easy to upload and shares data and information across the company.

 - Mobile is a feature-rich mobile version as above.

 Power BI has some unique features:

 - We can import reports to any dashboard for quick, simple sharing among colleagues

 - The Q&A question button allows users to explore data by asking a question

 - Deep integration with other Microsoft services, for example, it connects with an Azure SQL database or Azure Tables in a few clicks

 - Cloud-based file storage that opens files with Excel, Office, PowerPoint, and others